JViLop/BEQ/README.md

 ## Run Okada

-For all events,  run `python run_okada.py` for displacement and stress calculations.
+*For all events,  run `python run_okada.py` for displacement and stress calculations.
 This produces stress change calculations.

+*For stress figures with mean distributions + absolute and relative uncertainty, `source run_std_stress.bash`.
 Note: Outputs are stored in `BEQ/OUTPUT`
 ## Plot stress/strain drop distributions

 For all avents, run `python average_stress_strain_drop.py` for stress/strain drop histograms